- What we collect

 D - the collection has clear local or regional significance.
 The collections demonstrated historical or social significance to a smaller community, they demonstrated poorer or limited provenance and interpretive potential.
 These applications are excluded from further consideration.

-This year there was decrease in the total number of applications requesting grant funds for training projects across all States and Territories.
-I assessed 9 training projects, paying attention to the merits of the proposal, the quality and appropriateness of the training, the credentials of the trainer and the perceived value for money.
+This year there was an increase in the total number of applications requesting CHG funds for training projects.
+I assessed 11 training projects, paying attention to the merits of the proposal, the quality and appropriateness of the training, the credentials of the trainer and the perceived value for money.
 I was asked to make the following recommendations:

 A - Fund